 Banner ads are lucrative because of programmatic advertising, a term that describes how advertisers place ads.
 The software of these programs matches ads with the interests of website browsers.

-To illustrate, let's say LinkedIn's ad team wanted to use Google Ads as their programmatic advertiser.
-Google Ads would then sell LinkedIn a sidebar space on websites professionals are more likely to visit, such as Investopedia.
+To illustrate, let's say LinkedIn's ad team wanted to use Google AdSense as their display network.
+Google AdSense would then sell LinkedIn a sidebar space on websites professionals are more likely to visit, such as Investopedia.
 This ensures more potential for overall revenue earned for LinkedIn.

 Standard Banner Ads Sizes